 Natural Resources

 Natural resources such as a beach that was once a shared resource that has been privatized and sold at a market price.
-It is common for a society to prevent the ownership of certain types of natural resources to preserve them as a common good.Food
+It is common for a society to prevent the ownership of certain types of natural resources to preserve them as a common good.Social Status

 Social status is traditionally established by a process of social interaction and connection.
-In modern societies, this has been partially commoditized whereby status is bought and sold as luxury items and other products and services that represent status.
-Social media, credit scores and other automated assessments of social status may also commoditize this element of the human experience.Culture
+In modern societies, this has been partially commodified whereby status is bought and sold as luxury items and other products and services that represent status.
+Social media, credit scores and other automated assessments of social status may also commodify this element of the human experience.Culture

-Culture is commoditized when it revolves around identical mass produced products, services and experiences that are sold at a market price.
+Culture is commodified when it revolves around identical mass produced products, services and experiences that are sold at a market price.
 For example, the culture of a nation that revolves around services such as fast food, products such as cars and experiences such as a theme park.
-This can be contrasted with non-commoditized culture such as a unique local festival or tradition.Experience
+This can be contrasted with unique culture such as a local festival or tradition.Identity

-A commoditized education system views students as much the same and pushes them through the same series of knowledge consumption and testing.
-This neglects the unique potential and talents of each individual.Healthcare
+A commodified education system views students as much the same and pushes them through the same series of knowledge consumption and testing.
+This neglects the unique potential and talents of each individual with the goal to produce graduates with a standard set of skills.Labor

-Healthcare is commoditized when it is heavily optimized for cost reduction such that every minute in a hospital bed or with a doctor is carefully measured and optimized.Public Services
+Healthcare is commodified when it is heavily optimized for cost reduction such that every minute in a hospital bed or with a doctor is carefully measured and optimized.Public Services

 Type | ||